ruanhouli/cs-diy-fun/docs/index.en.md

 I would like to express my sincere gratitude to all the professors who have made their courses public for free.
 These courses are the culmination of decades of their teaching careers, and they have chosen to selflessly make such a high quality CS education available to all.
 Without them, my university life would not have been as fulfilling and enjoyable.
 Many of the professors would even reply with hundreds of words in length after I had sent them a thank you email, which really touched me beyond words.
 They also inspired me all the time that if decide to do something, do it with all heart and soul.

-## Want to join as a contributor?

-There is a limit to how much one person can do, and this book was written by me under a heavy research schedule, so there are inevitably imperfections.
-In addition, as I work in the area of systems, many of the courses focus on systems, and there is relatively little content related to advanced mathematics, computing theory, and advanced algorithms.
-If any of you would like to share your self-learning experience and resources in other areas, you can directly initiate a Pull Request in the project, or feel free to contact me by email ([zhongyinmin@pku.edu.cn](mailto:zhongyinmin@pku.edu.cn)).